In addition to developing our pupils academically, we want to see them mature socially and ethically.

-At Westminster we are committed to providing a holistic education with Enterprise being a central part of the boys’ learning, allowing them to realise what it takes to live as compassionate, contributing citizens both now and in the future.
+At Westminster we are committed to providing a holistic education with Enterprise being a central part of the boys’ learning: allowing them to realise what it takes to live as compassionate, contributing citizens both now and in the future.
 Giving to good causes and having an awareness of the world around us is a major part of the School’s ethos.

-We are fortunate to enjoy an incredibly high standard of facilities, in particular our playing fields and Sports Centre, so we are committed to making sure that less well-equipped schools also have the chance to access and benefit from our resources.
+We are also fortunate to enjoy an incredibly high standard of facilities, in particular our playing fields and Sports Centre, so we are committed to making sure that less well-equipped schools also have the chance to access and benefit from our resources.
 We partner with a number of local primary schools and nursery groups who use our sporting facilities for play and outside activities throughout the year and three primary schools hold their annual sports day on our playing fields each summer.

 To address the concern shown by the boys we have a number of initiatives.
 We mark Green Week and Earth Day with assemblies highlighting the devastating effect mankind is having on the Earth, We hold a Spring Clean where the boys’ unwanted items are donated to homeless shelters, youth clubs and charity shops.
 We collect plastic which is melted down and transformed into outdoor furniture for Vincent Square.
 Also, in an effort to reduce our carbon footprint, we grow and eat our own vegetables with the three vegetable patches cared for by a handful of our green-fingered juniors.